aws-samples/aws-sam-swift/graphql-location-api/{{cookiecutter.__project_slug}}/README.md

 sam deploy --guided
 ```

 Accept the default response to every prompt.
+If you want to deploy to a region other than *us-east-1* specify the region when prompted.

 ## Use the API